 As discussed above, roof spread can occur for a multitude of reasons; due to sections of the roof structure having been removed, additional loads having been placed on the roof from replacement finishes, or because of a defect to the structure caused by water ingress and rot.

 Use the Services of a Structural Engineer

 The cause of the roof spread will need to be investigated by a structural engineer, following which the specification for remedial works can be put together.
 In some cases this can include installing additional beams and struts to strengthen the roof, or simply looking at the existing beam design and upgrading the connections between the existing timber members.

 Access to the roof space in order to complete the remedial works needs to be considered within any design, and if your property is Listed you may need to consider whether an application needs to be made for consent, before the work can be undertaken.
 You may also need consent before undergoing any work in this case – read our article on listed building consent for more information.

-If you have any concerns with the structural integrity of your property, get in touch with us, and we would be happy to provide you with our expertise.
+As structural engineers in Truro and the West Country, if you have any concerns with the structural integrity of your property, get in touch with us, and we would be happy to provide you with our expertise.
 We have extensive experience in beam design, roof design, and have worked on numerous homes where roof spread was a concern.
 Just give us a call on 01579 345777 or get in touch through our contact page for more information.